Dr Sadiye HaytaSenior Scientist Designing Future Wheat

-Sadiye leads research on the transformation and genome editing of wheat at the John Innes Centre within the Professor Wendy Harwoods group
+Sadiye oversees the transformation and genome editing of wheat at the John Innes Centre within the Crop Transformation facility (BRACT).

-Sadiye provides training and advice in wheat transformation and genome-editing to staff, students and visiting workers through the BRACT (Biotech Resources for Arable Crop Transformation) facility.
+Sadiye provides training and advice in wheat transformation and genome-editing to staff, students and visiting workers through the Crop Transformation facility.

 She was also responsible for developing the first transformation system for Primula vulgaris.
 A technology which will play a major step forward in understanding the genes responsible for floral heteromorphy, a focus of the Gilmartin group’s ongoing work program.

 Hayta S,Smedley MA,Clarke M,Forner M,Harwood W (2021)An Efficient Agrobacterium-Mediated Transformation Protocol for Hexaploid and Tetraploid WheatCurrent Protocols (1 (3))Publisher's version: 2691-1299